2018 premium rates

-WorkSafeBC announces that the average base rate for 2018 is projected to drop from 1.65% to 1.55% of employers' assessable payroll.
+WorkSafeBC announces that the average base rate for 2018 is dropping from 1.65% to 1.55% of employers' assessable payroll.

 Lower claims costs and strong investment returns have enabled us to lower the average rate for 2018.

 Together with worker and employer stakeholders, we're working to reduce serious injuries and enhance return-to-work opportunities.
-In doing this, we can collectively help to prevent injuries, improve return-to-work outcomes, and ultimately lower insurance rates.
+Progress in achieving these important objectives can also have the beneficial effect of lowering costs in the system and the resulting insurance rates.

 The Workers Compensation Act requires WorkSafeBC to set premium rates annually for employers in order to pay for the workers' compensation system.

 Employers are placed in one of 547 classification units with other similar businesses.
 These classification units are then placed into one of 54 insurance pools we refer to as rate groups.

 Employers in each rate group pay the costs of injuries and diseases that occur to the workers within the group, with the intent that each rate group be self-sufficient with regard to compensation costs.
 This limits cross-subsidization between industries, maintains relatively stable insurance rates, and limits growth of unfunded liabilities in the rate groups.